audioooo glossary

 JUCE Audio Framework

 The JUCE Audio Framework is a widely used C++ library for developing cross-platform audio applications.
-JUCE provides a comprehensive set of tools for building audio plugins, standalone applications, and mobile apps.
-It supports various plugin formats, including VST, AU, and AAX, and offers features like real-time audio processing, GUI components, and MIDI support.
+JUCE provides a comprehensive set of tools for building audio plugins (VST, AU, AAX, CLAP), standalone applications, and mobile apps.
+It offers features like real-time audio processing, GUI components, MIDI support, and much more.

 Max/MSP

 Max/MSP is a visual programming language for music and multimedia.
 It allows users to create interactive audio and visual applications by connecting objects that perform specific functions.
-Max handles the visual programming, while MSP is the audio processing component.
+Max handles the visual programming and control data, while MSP (Max Signal Processing) is the component dedicated to real-time audio processing.

 MIDI (Musical Instrument Digital Interface)

 Musical Instrument Digital Interface (MIDI) is a technical standard that allows electronic musical instruments, computers, and other devices to communicate and synchronize with each other.
-MIDI carries event messages such as note-on and note-off, pitch bend, and control signals.
+MIDI carries event messages such as note-on and note-off, velocity, pitch bend, timing clocks, and control signals (like MIDI CC).
+It does not transmit audio itself.

 MIDI CC (MIDI Continuous Controller)

-MIDI Continuous Controller (MIDI CC) messages are a type of MIDI data used to control various parameters in a MIDI-enabled device.
-Each CC message has a unique controller number that corresponds to a specific parameter, such as volume, pan, modulation, or expression.
+MIDI Continuous Controller (MIDI CC) messages are a type of MIDI data used to control various parameters in a MIDI-enabled device or software in real-time.
+Each CC message has a unique controller number (0-127) that corresponds to a specific parameter, such as volume (CC#7), pan (CC#10), modulation wheel (CC#1), or expression (CC#11).

 Morphing

 Morphing in audio refers to the gradual transformation of one sound into another.
-This process involves blending the characteristics of two or more sounds, creating a seamless transition between them.
+This process involves analyzing and interpolating between the characteristics (like spectral content or formants) of two or more sounds, creating a seamless transition between them.
 Morphing is commonly used in sound design and synthesis.

 Pitch Transposition

 Pitch transposition is the process of changing the pitch of an audio signal without affecting its duration.
-This can be achieved by shifting the entire frequency spectrum of the sound up or down by a specific interval.
+This can be achieved by shifting the entire frequency spectrum of the sound up or down by a specific musical interval or frequency amount, often using techniques like resampling or phase vocoding.

 PureData

 PureData (Pd) is an open-source visual programming language for multimedia.
-Similar to Max/MSP, PureData allows users to create interactive audio, video, and graphical applications through a visual interface where objects are connected to define the program’s functionality.
+Similar to Max/MSP, PureData allows users to create interactive audio, video, and graphical applications by connecting graphical objects (“patches”) that represent functions or data flow.
+It’s known for its accessibility and use in experimental music and art.

 Sample Rate